China is killing my business. Now tariffs are too. - CNN Video

 China is killing my business.
 Now tariffs are too.

-Gary Hartman runs one of the few chassis manufacturers left in the US.
+Garry Hartman runs one of the few chassis manufacturers left in the US.
 He explains why his business is in big trouble thanks to competition from China, and why getting on Trump's tariff list is critical.

 China is killing my business.
 Now tariffs are too.

-Gary Hartman runs one of the few chassis manufacturers left in the US.
+Garry Hartman runs one of the few chassis manufacturers left in the US.
 He explains why his business is in big trouble thanks to competition from China, and why getting on Trump's tariff list is critical.